Keith C. Cheng, M.D., Ph.D.

 Answers to the basic question of how and why gene function is lost in somatic tissues will contribute to our understanding of aging and some forms of human disease, including cancer.
 Those mutations play a key role in the evolution of killer cancer cells from the originally normal ones of cancer victims, and also the evolution of resistant cancer cells after treatment.
 The tendency to mutate one's DNA can be called genetic instability or genomic instability, and the phenotype of elevated mutation rate is called mutator phenotype.
 In order to discover new vertebrate genes that control mutation, we have used the zebrafish (Danio rerio) to generate mutants that show elevated rates of somatic (body cell) mutation.
 In this screen, we scored for increased somatic loss of heterozygosity at a marker locus, golden.
 We expect genetic instability to be caused by deficiencies in any of a number of functions, including chromosome segregation, recombination, and DNA repair.
 We are studying the characteristics of mutants, including the ability of the mutations to significantly increase cancer susceptibility, and are engaged in the positional cloning of these mutations.
 Insights gained from these studies will increase our understanding of the molecular forces that drive evolution and may suggest new ways to fight cancer.
 Since these genomic instability ("gin") mutants tend to develop cancer, they represent an animal model for human genetic syndromes that predispose to cancer, and may promote the detection of environmental mutagens.
 This novel approach to the study of genetic instability was sponsored originally by the Jake Gittlen Memorial Golf Tournament, American Cancer Society, and the National Science Foundation.

-We are also seeking to increase understanding of cellular differentiation by studying mutants defective in cellular differentiation (dif).
+We performed the first histological genetic screen for mutants in a vertebrate.
 These mutants are expected to be affected in any of a variety of functions that may affect cell differentiation, cell cycle regulation, or cell communication (Mohideen et al. 2003).
 Since these and other experiments require knowledge of the normal gross and microscopic anatomy of the zebrafish, we are now generating a web-based histology and 3D anatomic atlas, currently being executed in collaboration with physicists at University of Chicago and Argonne National Laboratory.
-This will be the first full life-span atlas of this type (see zfatlas.psu.edu), which will provide a scaffold for gene expression and morphological morphological phenotypic data generated in our laboratory and globally.
-In recognition of important work being done on specific zebrafish organ systems around the world, we welcome contributions to this effort.
-We will use scientifically and educationally useful comparisons between stages and organisms.
-Our goal is to provide a model system atlas with state-of-the-art quality and the most advanced and useful links to related information.
-Individuals will be able to use images from this resource, as long as permissions are requested and approved by email, and appropriate citations made.
-Instructions for acknowledgement of the origin of those images will be provided along with permissions.
-Support for this project has been provided to date by resources of the Jake Gittlen Cancer Research Foundation, and from the National Center for Research Resources at NIH.
-The results of this work will be integrated with the rich bioinformatics of the community zebrafish site, ZFIN (established by Monte Westerfield and colleagues at the University of Oregon).
-Plans are underway to expand the project to include comparisons with genetic, reverse genetic, and disease abnormalities, other types of imaging, cross-disciplinary development of new imaging technologies in collaboration with engineers and computer scientists, integration with the web sites of other model systems and disciplines.
+This life-span atlas (see zfatlas.psu.edu) will provide a scaffold for gene expression and morphological phenotypic data generated globally.
+In recognition of important work being done by our colleagues across the globe, we welcome contributions from reach laboratories with slide or high-resolution image collections.
+Images from this resource may be used as long as permissions are requested and approved by email, and appropriate citations made.

 We are exploring the idea of Systems Morphogenetics, which will yield high-throughput phenotypic profiling as a tool to understand biology and disease.
 This work, which is currently focused on creating X-ray based micron-scale computed tomographic 3D imaging tools and analysis for whole-animal phenotyping for the zebrafish phenome project, requires a highly collaborative environment that applies cutting edge technologies from computer science, engineering, materials science, bioinformatics, and genetics to the placing of each of these genes in the spatial, temporal, and physiological context of the whole organism.
 We are building of a team of partners from a broad range of disciplines to create a complete digital map of zebrafish anatomy, microanatomy, and gene expression, in order to create a bioinformatics focused on biological function.